Apple Silicon M1 Emulating x86 is Still Faster Than Every Other Mac in Single Core Benchmark

 Despite the impact on performance, the single-core Rosetta 2 score results still outperforms any other Intel Mac, including the 2020 27-inch iMac with Intel Core i9-10910 @ 3.6GHz.

-Benchmarks for the MacBook Air running M1 natively featured a single-core score of 1,687 and multi-core score of 7,433.
-Additional benchmarks with M1 have surfaced and are available on Geekbench.
+Initial benchmarks for the MacBook Air running M1 natively featured a single-core score of 1,687 and multi-core score of 7,433.
+Additional benchmarks with M1 have since surfaced and are available on Geekbench.

+Meanwhile, a full chart of Geekbench results is available that will let you compare these scores to any other Mac.

+Massive reorder buffer: UltraSparc V had that.
+I know, because I was the original designer of the reorder unit on that chip.

 Oh, I know.
 They’ll fall back to “but it doesn’t virtualize x86.”